 The Exhibition will be like a Batman signal for all young Rainbow youth who just need to be seen and accepted for who they are.

 The idea for the exhibition came from the following story.

 Lillian who is a Click Happy student in Christchurch came up to Wellington for a Create Happy Magazine workshop.
-She has recently realized that she is a lesbian and became quite emotional after spending time on Cuba street in Wellington's downtown.
+They recently realized that they are queer and became quite emotional after spending time on Cuba street in Wellington's downtown.
 "You guys have a rainbow crosswalk and there is even a drag queen crossing light!
 I walked into a bookstore with a rainbow flag in the window and some old dude was at the counter...he could have been gay or an ally it didn't matter...he made me feel welcome.
 When I walk down Christchurch in a pride shirt I am worried I will be judged or confronted...in Wellington, I felt completely safe being me.
 I need to figure out how to help Christchurch to be as welcoming as Wellington. "